Bira/octopus-carnival/_posts/2022-11-29-barrowhaunts.md

 If Boldos is hit by an attack that would push, pull, or slide him, he can respond with the **Soldier of Fortune** interrupt, which gives him a free basic attack with a +5 damage bonus against the triggering enemy.
-I think this is calculated before the dwarven racial ability applies - if you push him 1 square, he stays put and hits you back.
+He always hits you back before you push him, and since he's a dwarf he might end up staying put anyway.

 ### Cassian d'Cherevan